HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models: Related Work

 \textbf{T2I Diffusion Models.}~Since Stable Diffusion (SD)~\citep{2022CVPRLDM}, there has been rapid community adoption and iterative updates in the field.
 SDv1.4 and v1.5 were released in 2022, enhancing efficiency and enabling specialised fine-tuning (\textit{e.g.}, DreamBooth).
 By mid-2023, Stable Diffusion XL (SDXL) significantly advanced resolution (1024$\times$1024), text comprehension, and image quality.
 By the end of 2024, the adoption of MMDiT~\citep{esser2024mmdit} as a backbone in SD3, SD3.5, and FLUX brought a significant boost in image generation quality and alignment with long text input.
 At the same time, the increasing parameter count, particularly in the backbone Transformer blocks, significantly improved image quality but with excessive resource demands.
 As SOTA models like SD3.5 scale up to as many as 8B parameters, efficient inference on resource-constrained devices becomes impractical.
 This underlines the significance of approaches such as our \sysname framework, to enable DM deployment outside of high-end compute setups.

-\textbf{Compression Techniques.}~Traditional model compression methods, including distillation~\citep{hinton2015distilling}, pruning~\citep{han2015deepcompression} (such as depth pruning via block removal \citep{ghiasi2018dropblock, kim2024layermerge}, width pruning~\citep{kwon2024tinytrain}), and quantisation~\citep{jacob2018quantization} have been applied to DMs~\citep{lee2024koala, kim2024bksdm, castells2024edgefusion, hu2024snapgen, fang2024tinyfusion, li2025svdquant}, resulting in variable parameter efficiency gains.
+\textbf{Compression Techniques.}~Traditional model compression methods, including distillation~\citep{hinton2015distilling}, pruning~\citep{han2015deepcompression} (such as depth pruning via block removal \citep{ghiasi2018dropblock, kim2024layermerge}, width pruning~\citep{kwon2024tinytrain}), and quantisation~\citep{jacob2018quantization} have been applied to DMs~\citep{lee2024koala,kim2024bksdm, castells2024edgefusion,hu2024snapgen, fang2024tinyfusion,li2025svdquant,kim2024IDcompression,zhang2024laptopdiff}, resulting in variable parameter efficiency gains.
 Specifically, \cite{kim2024bksdm} and \cite{lee2024koala} explore block removal in the U-Net backbone of SD1.5 and SDXL models, respectively.
-More recently, \cite{li2025svdquant} explored the effectiveness of quantisation on DMs for memory reduction, hence our \sysname employs an adjunct post-training quantisation feature as part of its design.
-In this paper, we investigated the hierarchical nature of the SOTA MMDiT backbone in SD3.5 and FLUX, and further leveraged these insights for the compression of SOTA multi-billion-scale DMs, under a unified framework.
+More recently, \cite{li2025svdquant} explored the effectiveness of quantisation on DMs for memory reduction, hence our \sysname employs adjunct post-training quantisation as part of its design.
+Orthogonal to compression, $\Delta$-DiT~\cite{chen2024deltaDit} identifies hierarchical patterns in DiT (MMDiT predecessor) for inference caching.
+Our analysis confirms that this generalises to modern MMDiT and further leverages these insights for the compression of SOTA multi-billion-scale DMs, under a unified framework.